- An approach using all elements of mind, metabolism and body

 Personally, I have always been a firm food lover and enthusiast, and in 1999 as part of that I founded the Italian Wine Club with my close friend Andrew Scoones.
 In the mid-noughties I started to have symptoms of heart disease, something that runs in my family.
 I have had many procedures and much angst around this disease process.
 But it finally made me realise that simply popping drugs (and even doing a bit of exercise) was not enough.

 Statins made me feel dreadful and I was also just getting worse.
 I turned to my colleague Lisa Steel, Naturopath and Nutritionist, and together we have found me another way to be.
 One that involved dietary, lifestyle and metabolic change.
-Eight stents and one cardiac bypass later I am still here, swimming, exercising, working as hard as ever and feeling much better.
+Over ten stents (I have lost count) and one cardiac bypass later I am still here, swimming, exercising, working as hard as ever and feeling much better.
 It is an ongoing project.
 For more about Lisa’s work please see www.naturaldoc.co.uk.

 It made complete sense to start to apply this with my patients.
 People coming with, for example, depressions sometimes do need tablets and CBT, or individual psychotherapies.
 Sometimes they need family work.
 But sometimes they need to look at their metabolic setup and change their gut, endocrine and immune system functioning.
 This then impacts on their ability to synthesise neurotransmitters, and brain functioning generally.
 Conventional medicine is getting there, but slowly.
 Recently, I have also started sharing ideas and patient problems with another nutritionally-based colleague, Lucinda Miller.
 Lucinda shares my interest and feelings about the importance of food and nutrition as an approach to full health and has been working in this area for many years.
 She, too, is helping to inform my thinking and approach to a scientific basis for addressing mental health and metabolic difficulties.
 More about her work can be found on www.naturedoc.co.uk.